In nature, diamonds are created at extremely high temperatures and pressures in the mantel of the Earth, at a depth of around 140 to 190 kilometres.

 In the laboratory, processes which would usually take thousands of years can happen in a mere few hours.
-The processes usually used today are irradiation, HPHT and coating.
-They also happen to be the three processes we use here at Lotus Colors.
+The processes usually used today are Irradiation & HPHT.
+They also happen to be the two processes we use here at Lotus Colors.
 The color enhancement process in the world of diamonds plays a pivotal role in transforming near colorless diamonds into exquisite works of art.

-What it does? - Natural color in a diamond comes from the presence of trace impurities in the stone or structural irregularities at its atomic level.
-The reason a diamond looks the way it does is all down to the way its atoms are arranged.
-Irradiation activates the diamond’s color center – a network of atoms and subatomic particles that work in a way that gives each diamond a particular color.
-Irradiation promotes changes in the stone’s atomic structure in the laboratory – with the same result: the diamond gains color.
-Irradiation doesn’t actually ‘give’ a diamond color, therefore, but rather simply unlocks its color potential.
+Natural color in a diamond comes from the presence of trace impurities in the stone or structural irregularities at its atomic level.
+Irradiation or HPHT promote changes in the stone’s atomic structure in the laboratory – with the same result: the diamond gains color.
+Irradiation or HPHT doesn’t actually ‘give’ a diamond color, therefore, but rather simply unlocks its color potential.

-Annealment - Exposure to electrons gives diamonds a greenish blue or blue colors.
+Exposure to electrons gives diamonds a greenish blue or blue color.
 In order to get the whole multitude of colors, irradiation is followed by heating to an extreme temperature of around 450 C/850 F and upwards.
 We call this ‘annealment’ as it is done in an oxygen-free environment.
 This causes the stones’ atomic structure to rearrange yet again, resulting in a range of new colors.
-Annealment is a process that mimics nature, since natural heating in the right environment can alter a diamond’s color as well.
+Irradiated color diamonds go through the annealment process, which mimics nature, since natural heating in the right environment can alter a diamond’s color as well.

-Here at LOTUS COLORS, INC., we use only low-energy electron methods of irradiation and annealment.
+Here at Lotus Colors, we use only low-energy electron methods of irradiation and annealment.
 More powerful methods using protons and neutrons can work faster, but these types of treatment may result in radioactivity in the diamond, so they’re best avoided.
 While irradiated color diamonds may raise questions about safety, they are rigorously tested to ensure they pose no health risks.

-Colors Manufactured by LOTUS COLORS, INC. using Irradiation - All our colors other than Ice Pink are manufactured using Irradiation - Aqua Blue, Sky Blue, Ocean Blue, Royal Blue, Ice Green, Emerald Green, Forest Green, Canary Yellow, Golden Yellow, Rose Pink, Purplish Pink, Purple, Orangish Cognac & Reddish Cognac.
+All our colors are manufactured using Irradiation - Aqua Blue, Sky Blue, Ocean Blue, Royal Blue, Pine Green, Ice Green, Emerald Green, Forest Green, Canary Yellow, Golden Yellow, Baby Pink, Rose Pink, Purple, Orangish Cognac & Reddish Cognac.

 Initially the primary colors created using HPHT were white, yellow, green & orange.
-Recently with the combination of both HPHT and irradiation, we have been successful in manufacturing some Rose Pink, Purplish Pink and Purple diamonds in limited quantities.
+Recently with the combination of both HPHT and irradiation, we have been successful in manufacturing some Baby Pink, Rose Pink, and Purple diamonds in limited quantities.

-Colors Manufactured by LOTUS COLORS, INC. using HPHT - Canary Yellow, Golden Yellow, Rose Pink, Purplish Pink & Purple.
+Canary Yellow, Golden Yellow, Baby Pink, Rose Pink & Purple.